Tap to Donate

 Some UK cards require chip-and-PIN security.
 For example, newly issued cards typically need to be used with chip-and-PIN first before they can be used for contactless payments.
 While iOS supports a Tap to Pay on iPhone with a PIN-entry screen, Android devices do not.

-For UK churches and charities claiming Gift Aid on eligible contactless small donations, an alternative giver experience to Donate on your device is provided for givers who wish to give more than the eligibility limit of £30.
-Scanning the QR Code, the giver is taken to your organisation's Donate form to complete their donation with a non-contactless secure payment process.
+For UK churches and charities claiming Gift Aid on eligible contactless small donations, an alternative "giver" user experience to Donate on your device is provided for givers who wish to give more than the £30 eligibility limit.
+Scanning the QR Code, the giver is taken to your organisation's Donate form to complete their donation using a non-contactless secure payment process.
 For further information, see our related support article, Accepting online donations using Donate.

 Managing contactless donations received

-As a reminder, Tap to Donate donations are anonymous because no identifiable giver details are collected during the giving experience.
-The process is quick and simple and ideal for collecting small donations at an unstaffed giving kiosk or when taking up a collection at in-person events and gatherings.
+As a reminder, Tap to Donate donations are anonymous because no identifiable details about the giver are collected during the giving experience.
+The process is quick and simple, making it ideal for collecting small donations at an unstaffed giving kiosk or when taking up a collection at in-person events and gatherings.

 Each successfully approved 'tap' donation is automatically added to the Giving module - only donations made in GBP are supported:

-• For churches and charities accepting 'tap' donations in GBP in all other regions (e.g., Jersey) where Gift Aid doesn't apply, 'tap' donations of any amount are added to an Anonymous Giver profile.
+- For churches and charities outside the UK accepting 'tap' donations in GBP in regions where Gift Aid doesn't apply, 'tap' donations of any amount are added to an Anonymous Giver profile.
 This profile is created in the Giving module automatically when the first 'tap' donation is processed.
 Anonymous 'tap' donations are added to that profile using a "Contactless" method.